klausfrieler/digthatlick_lecture/README.md

-# Dig That Lick & Jazzomat
+# Computers in Systematic Musicology
-Material for the Dig That Lick lecture/workshop, May 6th 2019 at the JLU Gießen (part of the course "From No Time to Ragtime" by Andrew Wilson).
+Material for the SysMus workshop, Sep 12th 2019 at the HdPK Berlin.
 ## Hands-on Exercises
 ### Tools
 All tools accessible via https://jazzomat.hfm-weimar.de/interactive.html